 If you are a journalist looking for a story, we ask you not to approach members directly.
 Our members are here for themselves and to get support.
 Not for you.
 If you want to talk to us please email email@example.com – we are very happy to talk and will find case studies for you if you need them.

 5. Be nice!

 Do not see friendship through a group as a signal that someone wants more than that.
 Sending sexual private messages or photos is not acceptable.

 You may have had a bad day, or you may come online a bit pissed.
 Even so, please respect all members and guests at all times.
 Club Soda is not a forum to create negative feedback.
-In our Facebook groups and at our socials, workshops and other events, you are encouraged to ask for support, to make decisions for yourself, and to let other members know what you find helpful.
+In our online community spaces and at our socials, workshops and other events, you are encouraged to ask for support, to make decisions for yourself, and to let other members know what you find helpful.
 But there are no magic wands, so don’t get angry with others if their experiences do not apply to you.